croaky/laptop/blog/articles/postgres-full-text-search-tsvectors-triggers.md

-# Optimize Postgres Full Text Search with tsvector Columns and Triggers
+# Full Text Search with tsvectors and Triggers

 Postgres full-text search is awesome but without tuning, searching large columns can be slow.